jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

   _⇒_   : Type → Type → Type
 ```

-The library requires that we specify a extra side condition for the
+The library requires that we specify an extra side condition for the
 variable rule, for which we define the following predicate `𝑉`.
 We
 don't really need an extra side condition, so we simply choose "true",
 written `⊤` in Agda.